superpermutators/superperm/PermutationChains/Readme.txt

 Options for the choice of kernel (default is the first 3-cycle):

-	ffc									Use the first 4-cycle as the kernel
+	ffc									Use the first 4-cycle as the kernel nsk<specifier>						Use a non-standard kernel.
+The details are discussed below.

 Options for the choice of anchor points on the kernel (default is to allow trees anchored anywhere on the kernel):